BACK TO HOME

 Rear mudguard (65 x 20mm)

-On early military machines (1936 to 1938) there was an oil level indication transfer at the root of the filling neck of the oil tank but this cannot be found on any pictures after 1938.
+On early military machines (1936 to 1938) there was an oil level indication transfer at the root of the filling neck of the oil tank.
+This cannot be found on any pictures after 1938.

-This same transfer is found on the picture of the civilian coloured motorcycle used in the 1935 MWEE evaluation testing so it may have been a standard application on civilian machines as well.
+This same transfer is found on the picture of the civilian coloured motorcycle used in the 1935 MWEE evaluation testing so it may have been a standard application on civilian machines.

 Here some original examples of the logo's used on the military machines giving a position and positioning reference.